xterm-x11/XTerm-icon-XT/README.md

 # Application

 This alternative, unofficial icon was designed for [XTerm](https://invisible-island.net/xterm/) (the terminal emulator for the [X Window System (X.org)](https://x.org/)) as an alternative to be available for some users and desktop theme designers.
+One of the advantages of this logo is that it is terminal-friendly, so it can be printed to `stdout`.

 # Design